MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/comparison-git-tfvc.md

 <td>
 <p>Path-based branches are used mostly as long-standing constructs to isolate risk of change among feature teams and releases.
 Team members typically set up an additional workspace for each branch they work on.</p>

 <p>Changes in each branch are independent from each other, so you don&#39;t have to check them in before switching from one branch to another.
-Merging between sibling branches requires a baseless merging.
+Merging between sibling branches requires a baseless merge.
 </p>

 <p>You can get visualizations of your branch structures and where your changesets have been merged.</p>